Don’t List Another Product Until You Read These Amazon Sellers’ Survey Results!!

 How Are You Driving External Traffic?

-Over the last year, the bulk of ecommerce conversations could be split three ways, PPC, Amazon business aggregators, and selling on other platforms.
+Over the last year, the bulk of eCommerce conversations could be split three ways: PPC, social commerce such as TikTok, and selling on Walmart.
 From a quick peek at the following chart, I see two main things.
-Walmart still has a way to go before it’s even in Amazon’s rear view mirror, and that there is a growing number of ecommerce options for sellers.
+Walmart still has a way to go before it’s even in Amazon’s rear view mirror, and that there is a growing number of exciting new eCommerce options for sellers.

 What Other Marketplaces Do You Sell On?